 Dave also believes that the focus of Labour Managers on the tradespeople and our field staff is crucial for building relationships that last long after a project has been completed.

 “One of the key benefits is the relationship you can develop with the people in the field,” Dave said.
-“Whether they work directly for you or were working for them as clients, you can get out there and make personal connections with those people and building relationships for tomorrow.”
+“Whether they work directly for you or were working for them as clients, you can get out there and make personal connections with those people and build relationships for tomorrow.”

 In line with the people-focused nature of Labour Management, Ken has also been trying to encourage greater diversity into Modern Niagara Alberta’s field teams through his position.